iul1an/vdbench-tests/README.md

 ssh-copy-id root@worker2
 ```

-We clone this repository on each node:
+We clone this repository on each node in the same path, eg: /opt:
 ```
 cd /opt
 git clone https://github.com/iul1an/vdbench-tests.git